Borussia Mönchengladbach: 1905–1914: Before the First World War

 The 1908–09 season was better for Borussia.
 After a 0–2 loss at home against FC Eintracht Mönchengladbach, Borussia regained its footing, beating Viktoria Mönchengladbach 4–1 in an away game and drawing them 2–2 at home.
 On 13 January 1909, Borussia scored an overwhelming 13–1 victory over Spiel und Sport Essen.
-Losing no game but the opener against Eintracht, Gladbach easily came first in the league and was thus qualified from Group South to face the promotion candidates from Group North, FC Cleve 06.
+Losing no game but the opener against Eintracht, Gladbach easily came first in the league, thus qualifying from Group South to face the promotion candidates from Group North, FC Cleve 06.
 After a resounding 5–1 win at home, the enthusiasm was dampened by a 3–4 setback in the away fixture.
 In the tiebreaker game, Borussia won 4–1, at last gaining promotion to the first division.

-Going into the 1909–10 season, Borussia exchanged its previous black and white color scheme with blue and yellow vertical stripes.
+Going into the 1909–10 season, Borussia exchanged its previous black and white colour scheme with blue and yellow vertical stripes.
 Gladbach started into the higher league with significant issues, bringing Rheydt SpV only to a 2–2 at home before struggling with a crushing defeat in the 0–9 away fixture.
-The team ended the season with five wins, five losses and two draws in fourth place, dodging relegation.
+The team ended the season with five wins, five losses and two draws in fourth place, avoiding relegation.
 The club's tenth anniversary had seen a record 143 registered members, up from 32 in 1906 and 75 in 1908.

 In the 1910–11 season, the league grew from seven to ten teams, adding opponents like Germania Hilden, FC Krefeld and Eintracht Mönchengladbach, bringing the game plan for Borussia to 18 games, not counting numerous friendly matches that brought the total number of games played to over 30, placing a significant strain on the amateur players.
 Aside from a noteworthy 11–2 victory over rivals Rheydt SV, the season was another mediocre performance for Borussia.
 The season forced Borussia to once again move the playing ground, after the Schweizerhaus grounds were deemed to dangerous in response to complaints by opposing teams.
 Borussia subsequently moved to grounds near the Catholic graveyard, and finished fourth in the league.
-The new grounds was known as Stadion am Rosengarten.
+The new grounds were known as Stadion am Rosengarten.